SteveWestbrook/edge-generator/README.md

   * optional arguments - Generated proxies receive a callback as the last argument.
 For this reason, default values should be explicitly supplied for optional arguments.

 ## Disclaimer
-This package is in no way affiliated with the edge.js package.
+The author of this package is in no way affiliated with the edge.js package.

 ## Dedication
 Dedicated to Dorothy Gant (1925-2017)